-What many people do not know, is there are several different varieties of cavities and they are caused by differing factors.
-While all cavities are caused by tooth decay; certain types of cavities have become more prevalent in modern times.
-Dental decay has been around for as long as human existence, and the word caries comes from the Latin word for “rot.”
+What many people do not know is there are several different varieties of cavities and that they are caused by differing factors.
+While all cavities are caused by tooth decay, certain types of cavities have become more prevalent in modern times.
+Dental decay has been around for as long as human existence, and the word caries comes from the Latin word for rot.

-When you have tooth decay, bacteria called Streptococcus mutans, Lactobacilli, and others excrete acid which damages the hard surfaces of the tooth, usually the enamel, cementum, and dentine, and in extreme cases the pulp.
+When you have tooth decay, bacteria called Streptococcus mutans, Lactobacilli and others excrete acid that damages the hard surfaces of the tooth, usually the enamel, cementum and dentine, and in extreme cases, the pulp.
 No human is born with this bacteria in their mouth, but it is passed through families and normal contact.
-Even if you completely sterilized your mouth of all bacteria, you would quickly reinfect yourself through normal day to day life.
+Even if you completely sterilized your mouth of all bacteria, you would quickly reinfect yourself through normal day-to-day life.

-Cavities have a few tell-tale symptoms, but no two cavities are alike — one cavity may have completely separate symptoms from another depending on the part and type of the tooth they are affecting and how severe/deep the cavity is:
+Cavities have a few telltale symptoms, but no two cavities are alike — one cavity may have completely separate symptoms from another depending on the part and type of the tooth they are affecting and how severe or deep the cavity is: